Mighty Machines: Season 1 (1994-1995) – Malofilm / Seville Pictures

-King, a Mack / King Snorkel truck from the North York Fire Department shows viewers how his aerial platform works, while Pumper, a Spartan pumper truck shows how the hoses work.
+King, a Mack / King Snorkel truck from the North York Fire Department shows viewers how his aerial platform works, while Pumper, a Spartan pumper truck, also from the North York Fire Department, shows how the hoses work.
 Sparky, a fire hydrant supervises them and delivers water for their training exercise.
 This was before North York merged into Toronto in 1998.